Crete travel guide & 25 photos to feed your wanderlust

 Travel from Crete to Rhodes

 Rhodes (or Rhodos) is one of the biggest islands in Greece.
-It also attracts loads of tourists, and it has several accommodation options.
+It also attracts a large number of tourists and offers several accommodation options.
 Rhodes is also famous for its nightlife as well.
 You can check the best hotels in Rhodes here.

 Travel from Crete to Anafi

-Well, if you have been following this blog for a while, you probably know how much I love Anafi.
+Well, if you’ve been following this blog for a while, you probably know how much I love the Anafi.
 I have even written a book about Anafi.

-Anafi is a small, remote island in the Aegean Sea, and it’s all about swimming, relaxing, and hiking.
-The ferries to and from Anafi are most of the time problematic; therefore, it’s better to visit if you’re not on a tight schedule.
-Sometimes the island can remain disconnected for a week or even more -although, in the summertime, it’s a bit better.
+Anafi is a small, remote island in the Aegean Sea, where the main activities are swimming, relaxing, and hiking.
+The ferries to and from Anafi are often problematic; therefore, it’s better to visit if you’re not on a tight schedule.
+Sometimes the island can remain disconnected for a week or even longer, although it’s a bit better in the summertime.

 From the port of Heraklion, there’s a ferry to Anafi, but it doesn’t run daily.
 Usually, it runs twice per week, but check the ferry schedule here.